mzyw603/Epikast-Exercise/README.md

 With that all the HTML files in the provided directory are uploaded.

 ### Find the SSH public key
-Last thing is to add the SSH key to a file in the the repo.
+Last thing is to add the public SSH key to a file in the the repo.
 If you saved the key in the default location use
 ```
 cat ~/.ssh/id_ed25519.pub
 ```